 The consultant must have extensive experience in conducting evaluations and assessments covering donor supported projects and programs aimed at transforming gender relations and inequality.
-They must be able to demonstrate experience in the systematic verification, synthesis and analysis of both quantitative and qualitative data, preferably in an institutional capacity strengthening context.
-They must have experience in evaluating changes in individual leaders and organisational development using recognized tools and methods.
+The consultant must be able to demonstrate experience in the systematic verification, synthesis and analysis of both quantitative and qualitative data, preferably in a grant making context.
+They must also have experience in evaluating changes in organisational capacity using recognized tools and methods.
 The successful candidates for the assignment must also demonstrate knowledge and experience in evaluating regional projects in Africa.
 The consultant is required to submit one example of an evaluation report that the consultant has undertaken recently when responding to the terms of reference.